c3lang/c3-web/src/content/docs/Language Common/defer.md

         }
     }

+    // Return an Optional containing a `fault` if
-    // return if fault reading the file into the buffer file.read(buffer)!;
+    // there's a problem reading the file into the buffer, else continue: file.read(buffer)!;

     return buffer;
 }
 ```

-If the file named `filename` is found the function will read the content into a buffer,
-`defer` will then make sure that any open `File` handlers are closed.
-Note that if a scope exit happens before the `defer` declaration, the `defer` will not run, this a useful property because if the file failed to open, we don't need to close it.
+If the file named `filename` is found then the function will read the contents of the file into a buffer. `defer` will then make sure that any open `File` handlers are closed when the enclosing scope ends.
+Note that if the end of a scope happens before the `defer` statement is reached then the `defer` will not run.
+This a useful property because if the file failed to open then we don't need to close it.

 ## `defer try`